Open enrollment resources for employers

 How to make changes

-The easiest way for subscribers to make coverage selections during open enrollment is through MyBenefits (mybenefits.sc.govexternal link, opens in a new tab).
+The easiest way for subscribers to make coverage selections during open enrollment is through MyBenefits (mybenefits.sc.gov).

-Keep in mind that employees may enroll in, drop or change dental coverage this year.
+Keep in mind, changes to existing dental coverage can be made during open enrollment only in odd-numbered years.
 The next opportunity for subscribers to make a change will be October 2025 or within 31 days of a special eligibility situation.

 Some coverage changes, including enrolling a dependent who is not currently covered under any benefit, require supporting documentation.
-Subscribers can upload documents through MyBenefitsexternal link, opens in a new tab.
-PEBA must receive the documents by December 1, 2023, to approve the changes.
-Members can learn how to upload documents in our “Uploading Supporting Documents in MyBenefits” videoexternal link, opens in a new tab.
+Subscribers can upload documents through MyBenefits PEBA must receive the documents by December 2, 2024, to approve the changes.
+Members can learn how to upload documents in our “Uploading Supporting Documents in MyBenefits” video

 Life insurance changes during open enrollment